coalesceio/create-alter-node-types/README.md

 * [Create DAG Root Resume Task](#Create-DAG-Root-Resume-Task)
 * [Code](#code)

+## Brief summary

+The Create or Alter package is a suite of Coalesce node types designed to streamline the management of Snowflake objects by leveraging Snowflake’s CREATE OR ALTER syntax.
+This approach simplifies the deployment lifecycle by automatically determining whether to create a new object or modify an existing one based on the defined configuration.

+### Key Components
+The package supports several essential data modeling and orchestration objects:
+* Data Structures: Tables, Views, Dimensions, Facts, and Persistent Stages.
+* Orchestration: Tasks, DAG Root Tasks, and Resume Task nodes for managing complex Directed Acyclic Graphs (DAGs) within Snowflake.
+Core Functionality
+* Automated Deployment: It handles initial creation, redeployment (applying changes like adding columns or updating metadata), and undeployment (dropping objects) across different environments.
+* Configuration Management: Users can toggle advanced Snowflake features through a UI, such as clustering keys, change tracking, schema evolution, data retention time, and inline/out-of-line constraints.
+* Task Orchestration: It includes specific logic to manage Snowflake Tasks, allowing users to define schedules (Cron or interval), warehouse sizes, and predecessor dependencies.
+It specifically handles the suspension and resumption of root tasks during deployments to ensure DAG integrity.
+* Change Handling: The package is designed to detect changes in metadata or configuration and execute the appropriate DDL (e.g., ALTER TABLE for column additions or DROP/CREATE for materialization type changes).

+### Primary Benefit

+The main advantage of this package is declarative state management.
+Instead of writing manual migration scripts, users define the desired state of their Snowflake environment, and the package automates the SQL required to reach that state.

 # Create or Alter table

 The [Create or alter table](https://docs.snowflake.com/en/sql-reference/sql/create-table#create-or-alter-table) creates table if it doesn’t exist, or alters it according to the table definition.